 We also take the Life Insured's occupation, health, income and personal pastimes into account.
 Once we know a little bit about the Life Insured and the cover he or she requires, we can then determine the basic costs involved.
-Sometimes discounts may apply to certain policies; however these may not apply for the full term of your Policy.
+Sometimes discounts may apply to certain policies, however these may not apply for the full term of your Policy.

-In addition to the Policy cost, Government duties and charges are included in your premium.
+In addition to the Policy cost, Government duties and charges are included in your premium and a Policy Fee will also apply.